 Limitations and Considerations

-While the V2/V1 ratio is a powerful tool, it's important to be aware of its limitations:
+While the V2/V1 ratio is a powerful tool, don't forget to be aware of its limitations:

 - Static Fields: The concept of electric potential and its ratio is most straightforward in static (time-invariant) electric fields.
 In time-varying fields, electromagnetic induction effects come into play, and the analysis becomes more complex.